mozaik-association/mozaik/docs/8Structure_module.md

 </figure>

 ## Assemblies

-Categories of assemblies can be associated with each instance according to their level of power.
+Each instance can be associated with assemblies according the their level of power.

 !!!example